Use Lymwave with Gemini CLI through MCP

 Workflow

-How the Gemini CLI MCP workflow could work
+How the Gemini CLI MCP workflow works

 Connect Gemini CLI to Lymwave MCP